MultiPoolMiner/MultiPoolMiner/README.md

 The configuration items in this section are currently not available in the configuration GUI, you must edit the config file manually to alter these items

 **$DeviceSubTypes = $false
-# If $true separate miners will be launched for each GPU model class, this will further help to increase profit [Experimental feature, use with care!
+If $true separate miners will be launched for each GPU model class, this will further help to increase profit [Experimental feature, use with care!
 It will require extra benchmaks to be run]

 **$MinPoolWorkers = 7
-# Minimum workers required to mine on coin, if less skip the coin, there is little point in mining a coin if there are only very few miners working on it, default:7, to always mine all coins set to 0
+Minimum workers required to mine on coin, if less skip the coin, there is little point in mining a coin if there are only very few miners working on it, default:7, to always mine all coins set to 0

 **$ProfitLessFee = $true
-# Pools and miners can charge a fee.
+Pools and miners can charge a fee.
 If set to $true all profit calculations will automatically by lowered by the fee

 **$MinerWindowStyle = "Minimized"
-# WindowStyle for miner windows.
+WindowStyle for miner windows.
 Can be any of: "Normal","Maximized","Minimized","Hidden".
 Note: During benchmark all windows will run in "normal" mode.
 Warning: "Hidden" can be dangerous because the can only be seen in task manager, therefore NOT recommended

 **$UseNewMinerLauncher = $true
-# If $true use alternative launcher process to run miners.
+If $true use alternative launcher process to run miners.
 This will NOT steal focus, but will 'forget' to close running miners on exit.
 These need to be closed manually.

 **$MinProfit = 5
-# Minimal required profit, if less it will not mine.
+Minimal required profit, if less it will not mine.
 The configured value must be in the first currency as defined in $currency (see config item above).

 **$BeepOnError=$true
-# if $true will beep on errors
+If $true will beep on errors

 **$DisplayProfitOnly = $false
-# If $true will not start miners and list hypthetical earnings
+If $true will not start miners and list hypthetical earnings

 **$PayoutCurrency = "BTC"
-#i.e. BTH,ZEC,ETH etc., if supported by the pool mining earnings will be autoconverted and paid out in this currency, WARNING: make sure ALL configured pools support payout in this curreny!
+I.e. BTH,ZEC,ETH etc., if supported by the pool mining earnings will be autoconverted and paid out in this currency, WARNING: make sure ALL configured pools support payout in this curreny!
 [Experimental feature, use with care!]

 **$DisplayComparison = $false
-# If $true will evaluate and display MPM miner is faster than... in summary, if $false MPM will not display this and instead save CPU cycles and screen space ;-)
+If $true will evaluate and display MPM miner is faster than... in summary, if $false MPM will not display this and instead save CPU cycles and screen space ;-)

 **$UseShortPoolNames = $true
-# If $true MPM will display short pool names in summary, the names displayed are hard coded in the pool files.
+If $true MPM will display short pool names in summary, the names displayed are hard coded in the pool files.

 ** $DebugPreference = "SilentlyContinue"
-# Debug setting, will allow for more detailled logs.
+Debug setting, will allow for more detailled logs.
 Any of "SilentlyContinue","Continue","Inquire","Stop", see https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_preference_variables?view=powershell-5.1

 ######## Power configuration (Extensions by UselessGuru) ########
-# MultiPoolMiner (UselessGuru Edition) allows for true profit calculation and deducts power costs from earnings (if configured)
+MultiPoolMiner (UselessGuru Edition) allows for true profit calculation and deducts power costs from earnings (if configured)

 **$PowerPricePerKW = 0.3
-# Electricity price per kW, 0 will disable power cost calculation.
+Electricity price per kW, 0 will disable power cost calculation.
 The configured value must be in the first currency as defined in $currency (see config item above).

 **$Computer_PowerDraw = 50
-# Base power consumption (in Watts) of computer excluding GPUs or CPU mining.
+Base power consumption (in Watts) of computer excluding GPUs or CPU mining.

 **$CPU_PowerDraw = 80
-# Power consumption (in Watts) of all CPUs when mining (on top of general power ($Computer_PowerDraw) needed to run your computer when NOT mining).
+Power consumption (in Watts) of all CPUs when mining (on top of general power ($Computer_PowerDraw) needed to run your computer when NOT mining).

 **$GPU_PowerDraw = 500
-# Power consumption (in Watts) of all GPUs in computer when mining, put a rough estimate here.
+Power consumption (in Watts) of all GPUs in computer when mining, put a rough estimate here.
 This edition of MultiPoolMiner will poll the hardware and read the effective power consuption per algorithm during benchmark

 ====================================================================